-What is the Museum of Science and the Cosmos officially?
+What is The Museum of Science and The Cosmos officially?

 The Museum of Science and The Cosmos (Museo de la Ciencia y el Cosmos/MCC in Spanish) describes itself as a unique place that’s nothing like a traditional museum.
-It’s part of the modern group of science museums that no longer want to just show off scientific achievements from a set period of time.
+It’s part of the modern group of science museums that no longer wants to just show off scientific achievements from a set period of time.
 They want to make science more fun and approachable for everyone by using interactive displays, exciting experiments and a variety of multimedia tools.

 Not a place to simply wander and look at stationary objects, The Museum of Science and The Cosmos looks at the questions generated by scientific evolution, proving that science can boost the imagination and stimulate the senses of people of all ages.
 It’s a source of inspiration and evokes emotions that encourage a permanent sense of curiosity.

 Attractions at the museum include temporary exhibits, informative talks, planetarium sessions, educational workshops, scientific film debates, astronomy camps and special event evenings.